RheaAyase/jekyll-rhea/_posts/2017-07-11-Home-server-Power-saving.md

 categories: [code]
 comments: true
 ---
-I was talking about setting up `RAID1` and deploying `Nextcloud` in my [previous post]({{ site.url }}articles/2017-07/Migrating-from-unRAID-to-Fedora).
+I was talking about setting up `RAID1` and deploying `Nextcloud` on Fedora server, in my [previous post]({{ site.url }}articles/2017-07/Migrating-from-unRAID-to-Fedora).
 This time around I wanted to make it eat less power, since I'm gonna be running it 24/7.
 I used to shut it down when I knew I wasn't going to need it for longer time, especially in summer.
 So, here is what I did to make my home server eat less power, and generate less heat as well.

 <!--more-->